 - “Washington Monument.”
 In 1994, the federal government shut down after President Clinton and House Speaker Gingrich could not agree on a continuing resolution.
 President Clinton responded by ordering the National Park Service to close all of the key historic sites in Washington, D.C.
 One of the first to close was the Washington Monument.
 As the shutdown dragged on, President Clinton was able to frame the closed Washington Monument as a symbol of Congressional intransigence.
 The essence of the Washington Monument strategy is to propose cuts to a small but highly visible program.

 And finally, managers often deploy a different set of strategies when attempting to expand their program’s budget:

 - “It pays for itself.”
 Managers can sometimes argue that investing in a program will “pay for itself” through cost savings later.
-For instance, public health advocates have long argued that expanding childhood immunization programs pays for itself by reducing the incidence of communicable diseases like tuburculosis, measles, and rubuella that place enormous strain and expense on public hospitals.
+For instance, public health advocates have long argued that expanding childhood immunization programs pays for itself by reducing the incidence of communicable diseases like tuberculosis, measles, and rubella that place enormous strain and expense on public hospitals.

 - “Spend to save.”
-Investments in technology, equipment, and infrastructure can save staff time, reduce paperwork, collect revenues faster, etc. Or, at least, that’s how managers sell those investments in the budget process.
+Investments in technology, equipment, and infrastructure can save staff time, reduce paperwork, collect revenues faster, etc. – or that’s how managers sell those investments in the budget process.